Potential-Barrier Affinity Effect in Solid Systems: Results

 According to the results of the KP model, we find that the PBA of quantum state is dramatically consistent with the classical physical intuition: a free particle has an initial kinetic energy $T_0$; When it passes through the barrier region $V(x)>0$, part of the kinetic energy is converted into potential energy, and its velocity decreases due to the smaller kinetic energy $T(x)=T_0-V(x)<T_0$, causing it to have a higher probability of being detected in the higher barrier region.
 When the initial kinetic energy is much higher than the potential barrier $T_0>>V(x)$, the particle can move freely throughout space $T(x)\approx T_0$.
+This finding seems to indicate that high-energy PBA electrons tend to classical behavior according to Bohr's correspondence principle\cite{tipler2007modern}.